You are currently viewing How Cruise Ship Stabilisers Work

 • Post published:11/06/2015

-One of the greatest concerns of first time cruisers is the fear of getting seasick.
-Anyone who has experienced sea sickness will sympathise, as it is a condition that can ruin a voyage.
-Fortunately, modern cruise ships utilise the latest in technology to minimise the rocking and rolling motion of the vessel, greatly diminishing the chances of passengers being adversely affected.
+One of the primary concerns for first-time cruisers is the fear of seasickness, a condition that can quickly overshadow the enjoyment of a voyage.
+Fortunately, modern cruise ships are equipped with advanced stabilisation technology designed to minimise the rocking and rolling motion of the vessel, significantly reducing the likelihood of passengers experiencing discomfort.

 Fin Stabilizer (ship front view+).PNG